ElazarK/content-docs/playbooks/Get_File_Sample_By_Hash_Carbon_Black_Enterprise_Response.md

-Returns to the war-room a file sample correlating to MD5 file hashes in the input using Carbon Black Enterprise Response integration.
+Returns to the War Room, a file sample correlating to MD5 hashes in the input using Carbon Black Enterprise Response integration.

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.